womanium-quantum/Development-of-Novel-Quantum-Algorithms/README.md

   - All nationalities, genders, and age groups are welcome to participate in the projects.
   - All team participants must be enrolled in Womanium Quantum+AI 2024.
   - Everyone is eligible to participate in this project and win Womanium grants.
-  - Everyone is eligible for Womanium QSL fellowships with Classiq.
+  - Best participants win Womanium QSL fellowships with Classiq.
   - All successful project submissions earn the Womanium Project Certificate.

 ### Project Description: